dmlc/dgl/examples/pytorch/tgn/README.md

 | TGN             | AP: 98.2  AUC: 98.1 | AP: N/A AUC: N/A |

 ## Training Speed
-Intel E5, Telas K80, Wikipedia Dataset
+Intel E5 2cores, Telas K80, Wikipedia Dataset

 TGN simple mode: 0.3s per batch

 TGN fast mode: 0.28s per batch

 TGN: 1.3s per batch

 ### Details explained

+**What is Simple Mode**

+Simple Temporal Sampler just choose the edges that happen before the current timestamp and build the subgraph of the corresponding nodes.
+And then the simple sampler uses the static graph neighborhood sampling methods.

 **What is Fast Mode**